 If you ever hear salespeople at your company say something like, “I got this, I know how to sell X, I’ve given that presentation a hundred times,” you’ve got bad sales reps.
 You might have an inept sales team.

 Running through the same tired routine is the quickest way to show prospects you’re phoning it in.

-I swear, these over-confident sales reps are the same ones who seem blindsided by questions, and bungle their way through the presentation they’ve “given a hundred times.”
+Often, these overconfident sales reps are the same ones who seem blindsided by questions and bungle their way through the presentation they’ve “given a hundred times.”

 They are the same ones who might struggle to share their screen, and they can’t remember if other people in the call can view their mouse.
 They stumble through the basics of the presentation they've given a hundred times.